lucianohgo/lucianohgo.com/posts/avoid-losing-users-and-conversions.md

 another metric that we heavily recommended tracking: [Largest Contentful Paint (LCP)](https://web.dev/lcp/);
-2. [First Input Delay (FID)](#interactivity): measures the time from when a user first interacts with your site (i.e. when they click a link, tap a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to respond to that interaction
+2. [First Input Delay (FID)](#interactivity): measures the time from when a user first interacts with your site (i.e. when they click a link, tap a button, or use a custom, JavaScript-powered control) to the time when the browser is able to respond to that interaction

 ### Paint